ninjacoder96/mongodbatlas_crud/README.md

 - Request Validation - for not nullable collection
 - Proper Response logging for the success response (200 response code)
 - Multi-nested document collection - Create a schema where there's a nth level to appreciate the performance of the MongoDB
+- Create a Full Text search on a multi-nested User document collection